Albertville High School

 Albertville High School is a four-year public high school in Albertville, Alabama.
-It has an enrollment of 1,665 students and is accredited by the Alabama Department of Education.
-In 2021, 48.7% of Albertville High School students were female, and 51.2% of students were male.
+It has an enrollment of 1708 students and is accredited by the Alabama Department of Education.
+In 2023, 48.7% of Albertville High School students were female, and 51.2% of students were male.

 Albertville High School made AYP in 2007.

-In 2021, Albertville High School had 82 students for every full-time equivalent teacher.
+In 2021, Albertville High School had 31 students for every full-time equivalent teacher.

-In 2021, Albertville High School had 34.7% of students were eligible for free or reduced price lunch programs.
+In 2023, Albertville High School had 68.87% of students were eligible for free or reduced price lunch programs.

 Albertville High School sports teams are known as the Albertville Aggies, for Albertville High School was originally an agricultural school.

+The Albertville High School Marching Band participated in the Rose Parade in Pasadena on January 1, 2024 and 2011.

 Construction

 The Albertville School System recently completed its campus construction after years of work.
 Albertville High School was provided with a new lunchroom, building, Freshman Academy, Fine Arts building, gym, and football field.